Vote Aug 12

 After my LDS mission to Honduras, I attended BYU, where I met my wife, and shortly after our marriage, we bought our home in Pleasant Grove in 2000.
 After graduating from BYU in Computer Science, and working for a few years as a computer programmer, I decided to switch careers and we moved to the Midwest for three years so I could earn a law degree from Ave Maria School of Law.
 Unlike the vast majority of law schools, Ave Maria placed a heavy emphasis on politically and socially conservative principles and on an original understanding of the Constitution.
 During my time at Ave Maria, I had a class taught by Judge Robert Bork, and we had visiting lectures by Supreme Court Justices Antonin Scalia and Clarence Thomas, both friends of the school.
 It was during this time that I became convinced, and I remain convinced today, that conservatism (including, among other things, traditional family values, free enterprise, private ownership, and American exceptionalism) is far superior to liberalism, progressivism, socialism, Marxism, communism, and wokeism.
 My views are generally consistent with the views expressed on the Utah County Republic Party Platform.
 I try my best to love and respect my neighbors who have differing views.
 And just because we might disagree on politics, we can absolutely still get along and even be good friends, and work together on causes we have in common.
 But at the end of the day, I try to vote for people who will advance conservative principles, because I believe that is what's best for myself, my family, and our society.

 After a great career in patent law, I switched careers again a few years back.
-I currently work on a wilderness emergency response team and do pro bono legal work.
+I currently work on a wilderness emergency response team and do private practice and pro bono legal work.

 We love our ward and neighborhood in Pleasant Grove, where we've raised our six kids.
 We plan to stay put for the rest of our lives.
 I feel blessed to live in such a beautiful place, in the shadow of Mount Timpanogos, and with so many options for hiking, biking, and exploring.
 And what a great place to raise a family!

-Second, why I decided to run for District 5 of Alpine School Board.
-I want Alpine School Board to stop raising our taxes, cut wasteful spending, and prioritize teaching.
-And I'm convinced that our current representative on the board (Mark Clement) will not do these things.
-Based on my research leading up to this decision to run, I am convinced that taxes won't need to be raised if Alpine School Board cuts wasteful spending.
+Second, why I decided to run for District 2 of the new Timpanogos School Board.
+I want the new Timpanogos School Board to stop runaway taxes, cut wasteful spending, and prioritize teaching.
+Based on my research leading up to this decision to run, I am convinced that taxes won't need to be raised if the new Timpanogos School Board cuts wasteful spending.
 In addition, not only will taxes not need to be raised, but the cutting of wasteful spending would also free up money in the budget to prioritize teaching by fairly compensating teachers and providing teachers with the resources they need to succeed in educating students.
 So it would be a win-win for everybody.
-Please visit my Positions page to read more about how, if elected, I will vote to stop raising our taxes, cut wasteful spending, and prioritize teaching.
+Please visit my John's Positions page to read more.

-Third, information on School Board District 5 of Alpine School District.
-Alpine School District is divided up into seven school board districts, labeled Districts 1-7. (btw, does having all these districts within a school district make anyone else feel like we're living in the Hunger Games?)
-Only residents of District 5 can vote for the representative of District 5 on Alpine School Board.
-District 5 covers Pleasant Grove, the east side of Lindon, and the east side of American Fork.
-You can find out for sure what which board district you live in by going to Utah County Elections, typing in your home address, then scrolling down and selecting 'Local School Board Districts,' which will tell you which school board district you live in within the Alpine School District.
-If you live in District 5, you can vote for me.
-If you live in District 3 or 6, you can't vote for me, but you can still vote because those seats are in play this election.
-If you live in District 1, 2, 4, or 7, you will have to wait 2 more years because those seats will not be up for a vote again until 2026.
+Third, information on School Board District 2 of the new Timpanogos School District.
+The new Timpanogos School District is divided up into seven school board districts, labeled Districts 1-7. (btw, does having all these "districts" within a school "district" make anyone else feel like we're living in the Hunger Games?)
+Only residents of District 2 can vote for the representative of District 2 on the Timpanogos School Board.
+District 2 covers part of Pleasant Grove and most of Lindon.
+You can find out for sure what which board district you live in by going to Utah County Elections, typing in your home address, then scrolling down and selecting 'Local School Board Districts,' which will tell you which school board district you live in within the new Timpanogos School District.
+If you live in District 2, you can vote for me.
+If you don't, you can vote for a new school board member in your district because all seven school board districts are up for election this year.

-Feel free to contact me at my email address listed below.
+Feel free to contact me at my phone number and email address listed below.